Aush (Afghan Noodle Soup)

 When I get a taste of something delicious, I need to know how to make it and can be dogged in my pursuit of a recipe.
 Such was the case with this soup.
 I first tried it at a school potluck where it was drawing raves at the buffet line.
-Two bowls in and I was positively smitten.
-I’d never eaten anything quite like it before and had to know how to make it.
+Two bowls in and I was smitten.
+I’d never eaten anything quite like it before and had to know how to make it in my own kitchen.

-After a few inquiries, I was introduced to Humaira, the cook behind the soup, who told me aush, as it’s called, is from her native Afghanistan.
-Having been born and largely raised there, she said the soup is as common in her home country as chicken noodle is in mine.
-A few days later the recipe arrived in my email inbox.
-I’ve been making aush and swapping recipes with Humaira ever since; she’s become one of my closest friends.
+After a few inquiries, I was introduced to Humaira, the cook behind the soup.
+Humaira told me that aush is a traditional dish from her native Afghanistan.
+She said the soup is as common in her home country as chicken noodle is in mine.
+A few days later, she emailed me the recipe.
+I’ve been making aush and swapping recipes with Humaira ever since.
+We’ve been good friends now for 15 years and counting.
 Now that’s some soup!

-What’s special about aush is how it brings together fairly humble ingredients in an unusual way with excellent flavors.
-Noodles float in a chicken broth base punctuated by chick peas and kidney beans.
-A savory, nearly caramelized ground lamb is spooned on top, the rich flavors bleeding into the broth.
-The bowl is finished with a generous spoonful of yogurt, resulting in a creamy, tangy, “want to lick the bowl clean” soup.
+What’s special about aush is how it brings together fairly humble ingredients in an unusual way.
+It starts with a brothy base punctuated by noodles, chickpeas, and kidney beans.
+Each bowl is topped with a savory, nearly caramelized spoonful of ground beef or lamb, the rich flavors bleeding into the broth.
+The final touch is a generous dollop of yogurt.
+The various components marry into a creamy, tangy, “want to lick the bowl clean” sort of soup.

 I prefer ground lamb in aush, although beef is more traditional.
-Whatever variety you choose, it’s essential to cook the meat long enough for the flavors to develop and the color to reach a deep, dark brown.
-There is nothing remotely Afghan about the addition of leafy greens here, that’s my own riff on the original (it’s nearly impossible for me to pass up an opportunity to work chard or kale into a meal).
+Whatever you choose, it’s essential to cook the meat long enough for the flavors to develop and the color to reach a deep, dark brown.

-Although aush may sound sort of exotic, it gets a universal thumbs up around my house.
-It also fills the bill for some pretty conventional American occasions: It makes a superb one-pot supper when feeding a crowd, is a good alternative to lasagne when delivering a meal to a friend with a new baby or ailing family member, and of course, it’s perfect for a class pot luck.
-Don’t be surprised if you find yourself a new friend with this recipe, it’s just that sort of soup.
+Although aush was a foreign concept to my crew before I started making it, everyone gives it a thumbs up.
+It also fills the bill for some pretty conventional American occasions: It makes a superb one-pot supper when feeding a crowd, is a good alternative to lasagna when delivering a meal to a friend with a new baby, and of course, it’s perfect for a class pot luck.
+Don’t be surprised if you find yourself a new friend with this recipe.
+It’s just that sort of soup.